ignorantme/CarND-Clone/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+The the images for left and right cameras are used, these will help keeping car in the center of the road.
 ![alt text][image3]
 ![alt text][image4]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive back from the side of the road.
+These images show what a recovery looks like starting from left side and right side of the road:

 ![alt text][image5]
 ![image6]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would increase the total number of training data.
 For example, here is an image that has then been flipped:

 ![alt text][image7]
 ![alt text][image8]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 31376 data points.
+I then preprocessed this data by normalization: pixel / 255.0 - 0.5.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 because the mse does not change too much after 3 epochs, and less epochs can save a lot of time.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.